Amolatar District

 Amolatar District is a district in Northern Uganda.
-Like many other Ugandan districts, it is named after its main municipal and administrative centre, Amolatar Town.
+Like many other Ugandan districts, it is named after its main municipal and administrative centre, Amolatar Town.The district is divided into two constituencies which include Kioga South and Kioga North.

 Location

 Amolatar District is bordered by Apac District to the north, Dokolo District to the northeast, Kaberamaido District to the east, Buyende District to the southeast, Kayunga District to the south and Nakasongola District to the west.
 The administrative headquarters of the district at Amolatar, are located 85 km, by road, south of Lira, the largest city in the sub-region.
 This location lies about 185 km, by road, northeast of Kampala, the capital of Uganda and the largest city in that country.
 The coordinates of the district are:01 38N, 32 50E.

 Overview

 Amolatar District was formed in 2005, when it was carved out of Lira District.
 The district is part of the Lango sub-region, together with the other seven districts listed below.
 The constituent districts of the Lango sub-region are: